 A professional groomer will know to remove the hair from inside the ear canals.
 We recommend keeping the puppy in a "puppy cut".
 If you take him to the groomer each quarter, that should be good for maintenance.
 Buy a "pin" type brush so you can keep mats to a minimum with twice-weekly brushing.
 Nail clippers are also handy just in case you need to trim more frequently than quarterly.

-The Texas parents are 17 and 12 pounds, so the puppies will probably be somewhere in between.
+The Texas parents are 9 to 15 pounds, so the puppies will probably be somewhere in between.
 The Arizona parents are 10 and 14 pounds, so those puppies will probably be somewhere in between.

 Havanese are extremely acrobatic.
 They love to jump onto the back/top of furniture.
 They walk on hind legs with ease and will chase a ball, frisbee, or another dog with absolute glee.
 They are insistent upon you playing with them, so please be prepared to do so!

 When teething, the pups will need something to chew on.
 Afterwards, chewing is recreational but not destructive as with some breeds.
 Ours love their Denta-Stick or Greenie after dinner.
 They love to shred paper.
 Newspaper, toilet paper, used tissues, or printer paper.
 They all love this, and I believe there is something genetic...odd, but true.

 Unlike Beagles and Terriers, Havanese do not "need" to dig.
 They are not really interested in getting under a fence or rooting out a skunk (thank goodness!).